Updated: 19 hours ago

 I only work on desensitizing after I have taught the horse to respond to body language from a distance, particularly being able to move the hind end and front end away from me.
 Desensitizing horses, without having this in place can be very dangerous.

-Secondly.
-If all we do is desensitizing our horse, it is going to be very hard to get said horse to respond to signals.
+2. If all we do is desensitizing a horse, it is going to be very hard to get said horse to respond to signals.

 How to desensitize in a safe way